 The Mary Flexner Lectures of Bryn Mawr College

-Established in honor of Mary Flexner, a Bryn Mawr graduate of the class of 1895, the Lectureship has featured some of the world’s best-known humanists.
+Established in honor of Mary Flexner, a Bryn Mawr graduate of the class of 1895, the Mary Flexner Lectureship at Bryn Mawr has featured some of the world’s best-known humanists.
 The pioneering Egyptologist James H. Breasted gave the first series of Mary Flexner Lectures in 1928–29, followed in later years by Ralph Vaughan Williams, Alfred H. Barr, Jr., Arnold Toynbee, Isaiah Berlin, Paul Henry Lang, Douglas Cooper, Natalie Zemon Davis, and Harold Bloom, among others.

 Holders of the Mary Flexner Lecturership typically give a series of talks that introduce their unique scholarship and present new chapters or developments in that work.
 While in residence, they often lead seminars or discussions with undergraduate and graduate students.
 The books presented here build on the scholarship presented during each scholar’s Flexner Lectures.

 Below are the in-print works in this collection.
 Sort by title, author, format, publication date, or price »

 Appiah explores how new empirical moral psychology relates to the age-old project of philosophical ethics, urging that the relation between empirical research and morality, now so often antagonistic, should be seen in terms of dialogue, not contest.
 He thereby shows how experimental philosophy is actually as old as philosophy itself.

 Courtly Encounters: Translating Courtliness and Violence in Early Modern Eurasia